 Keep in mind that Tallinn has quite a large cruise ship port and there are plenty of ferries that carry in eager day trippers each day.
 Considering that the Old Town is quite small, this means it can feel very packed.
 So – if you want some peace and quiet, it’s best to get an early start!

-Take the first few hours of your Tallinn itinerary getting lost and wandering in the picture-perfect Old Town.
-Take in the Town Hall in Raekoja Plats, the main square of the city.
-Wander over to admire the onion domes of the Alexander Nevsky Cathedral – a beautiful 19th Century Russian Orthodox church.
+Take your first few hours getting lost and wandering in the picture-perfect Old Town.
+Take in the Tallinn Town Hall in Raekoja Plats (or the Town Hall Square), the main square of the city.
+Wander over to admire the onion domes of the Alexander Nevsky Cathedral – a beautiful 19th-century Russian Orthodox church.

 And if you would like to have a guide while exploring the Old Town, you can opt to go on a free walking tour.
 If you’d rather have a private guide, consider booking this private walking tour of Tallinn.